US STOCKS-Plunging oil prices drag down Wall Street

 By Tanya Agrawal

-A stronger dollar also made it more expensive to hold crude positions.
-The dollar rose for a second day and was up 0.3 percent at 98.64 against a basket of major currencies.
+Brent crude prices fell to $38.80, while a stronger dollar made it more expensive to hold crude positions.
+The dollar rose for a second day and was up 0.5 percent at 98.84 against a basket of major currencies.

-Oil majors Exxon and Chevron fell about 4 percent and were the biggest drags on the Dow and the S&P, while Dow Chemicals and DuPont fell more than 2 percent.
+Oil majors Exxon and Chevron fell about 3 percent and were the biggest drags on the Dow and the S&P.

-The impact of the fall in oil prices offset some of Friday's gains that were triggered by a strong jobs report.
+A fall in oil prices erased earlier advances in stock futures that looked to build on Friday's gains after a strong jobs report last week.

 The solid November employment report showed that the economy was strong enough to absorb an interest rate hike, which is widely expected to be raised when the Federal Reserve meets on Dec.
 15-16.

-Eight of the 10 major S&P sectors were lower, with the energy index falling 4.3 percent, putting it on track for its biggest single-day decline since the end of August.
+Nine of the 10 major S&P sectors were lower with the energy index's 2.51 percent loss leading the decliners.

-Falling oil prices helped airline stocks, with JetBlue Airways up 5.7 percent and Republic Airways up 4.5 percent.
-The S&P 1500 airlines index hit its highest level since January.

 Atlanta Fed President Dennis Lockhart told CNBC in an interview on Monday that the economic conditions are satisfactory and the market is well-prepared for a hike.